St. Augustine is a Pirate's Paradise

 The city is home to the St. Augustine Pirate & Treasure Museum, This passion project built by former Philadelphia 76ers President and pirate-enthusiast, Pat Croce, is now owned by a local business family who are adding to the museum's collection.
 Those who visit can lift a gold bar, see the world's oldest wanted poster, and meet some St. Augustine pirates.

 Walking around the museum is like stepping onto a real pirate ship.
-There are interactive exhibits, fun photo ops, and treasured artifacts (including one of only 3 original Jolly Roger flags in the world).
-It's a must for any visitor on vacation in the oldest city.
+There are interactive exhibits, fun photo opportunities, and treasured artifacts (including one of only three original Jolly Roger flags in the world).
+It's a must see for any visitor on vacation in the oldest city.

 Besides being home to the Pirate & Treasure Museum, St. Augustine also has their infamous pirate cruise, The Black Raven.
 Go on an adventure on the open water with St. Augustine's own band of pirates.
 You can learn a sea chanty, laugh at pirate jokes, and watch the little ones learn sword-play and how to surprise the dastardly crew of the Queen Anne's Revenge.
 All of the volunteer young pirates help to save the day and get to share in the treasure.
 The cruise is great for visitors and locals, family and friends, kids, and adults.
 It's a perfect venue for a birthday party, private event, or if you're just looking for things to do for a weekend getaway.